barbaraaboagye/barbaraaboagye.github.io/_posts/2023-12-15-Data-Cleaning-for-School-And-Scholarship-Search.md

 There are 704 entries with several null entries.
 The shape of the original dataset is (704,11)

-### 3. Features selection
+### 4. Features selection

-Out of the 11 columns/features present in the DataFrame, we are only interested in 4.
+Out of the 11 columns/features present in the dataset, we are only interested in 4.
 We will therefore create a new DataFrame with only the relevant features.

 ``` Python
 # New dataframe with selected features